Paulocracy/text_and_drawing_editor/README.md

 ## Acknowledgements

-The canvas element logic was heavily adapted and modified from:<br>
+The canvas element logic was initially inspired (and is now nearly completely changed) by:<br>
 https://github.com/shuding/apple-pencil-safari-api-test

 ## Future ideas